Woman killed by St. Patrick's Day parade float in Louisville

 A St. Patrick's Day float struck and killed a woman in Kentucky after the victim's foot got caught in one of the procession vehicles and pulled her into harm's way, authorities said Sunday.

-The woman, believed to be in her 50s, was walking alongside one of the parade when "for some unknown reason her foot got caught by the float causing her to fall and she got caught under the vehicle and was struck," police said.
+The woman, believed to be in her 50s, was walking along one side of the parade when "for some unknown reason her foot got caught by the float causing her to fall and she got caught under the vehicle and was struck," police said.

 A Louisville police department patch is seen on the shoulder of an officer's shirt